-Personal Accident Premiums (2012-2019)
+Personal Accident Premiums (2013-2020)

-Over the forecast period, we expect the demand for personal accident insurance to continue to grow, reaching solid single digit figures over the forecast period in US dollar terms (double digit growth in local currency terms).
+Over the forecast period, we expect the demand for personal accident insurance to continue to grow, reaching solid single digit figures over the forecast period in US dollar terms (double-digit growth in local currency terms).
 In part it will benefit from a more stable economic outlook and a growing middle class.
 This social cohort has sufficient disposable income to purchase non-essential lines and, as such, represents a key demographic for the personal accident sub-sector.
 As with other sub-sectors a lack of scale will prevent insurers from acquiring sufficient capital to invest in innovative products and one of the long-term issues in this sub-sector lies in promoting the benefits of insurance to the wider population.

-Credit and Financial Guarantee Insurance: Outpacing The Rest Of The Market
+Credit And Financial Guarantee Insurance: Outpacing The Rest Of The Market

 Historically, the credit/financial sub-sector in Iran has witnessed unimpressive and a somewhat erratic contraction in premiums.
-This reached a low point in 2012 with a local currency contraction of 48%; however, in other years it was in the low single digit figures.
-This was largely due to a contraction in financial and commercial services following the increase in international sanction against Iran over its nuclear activities.
-In 2015, a return to a slightly more positive domestic economic outlook means that credit/financial guarantee insurance will be the non-life sector outperforming, with premiums growing by 8.2% in US dollar terms to USD23.5mn.
+This reached a low point in 2012 with a local currency contraction of 48%; however, in other years it was in the low single-digit figures.
+This was largely due to a contraction in financial and commercial services following the increase in international sanctions against Iran over its nuclear activities.
+However, in 2015, a return to a more stable domestic economic situation saw the credit/financial guarantee segment outperforming the wider non-life insurance market, with premiums growing by 19.8% in USD terms to USD26mn.